LoginRadius/docs/content/Get started Node js/index.md

 ![alt_text](images/image1.png "image_tooltip")

-To check your login page’s/ auth page’s theme, click **Go to your Login Page** link as highlighted on the above screen.
-There are various features already implemented on your Auth Page like Email and Password login, User registration, forgot password and remember password.
+To check your login page's/ auth page's theme, click **Go to your Login Page** link as highlighted on the above screen.
+There are various features already implemented on your Auth Page like Email and Password login, User registration, forgot password, and remember password.

 ## Get Credentials

-Signing up for LoginRadius created an app for you, you need to get **App Name**, **API Key** and **API Secret** to configure and start implementation.
+Signing up for LoginRadius created an app for you; you need to get **App Name**, **API Key**, and **API Secret** to configure and start implementation.

-In your LoginRadius Dashboard, navigate to **[Configuration > API Credentials](https://staging-dashboard.lrinternal.com/configuration)** and get your API credentials.
+In your LoginRadius Dashboard, navigate to **[Configuration > API Credentials](https://dashboard.loginradius.com/configuration)** and get your API credentials.

 ![alt_text](images/image2.png "image_tooltip")